dawoodkhan82/Maniac-Bot-Test/README.md

 asdfasdfasdfasdfasdfasdf
 If you havasdfe asdfsuggestions for how Maniac-Bot could be improved, or want to report a bug, open an issue!
 We'd love all and any contribuasdftionsasdf. asdfasdf
-For morasdfeasfd, check out the [Contributing Guide](CONTRIBUTING.md). asdf
+For morasdfeasasdffd, check out the [Contributing Guide](CONTRIBUTING.md). asdf
 ## License